-Shane is an extraordinarily beautiful film with vast sweeping views of the Grand Tetons shot near Jackson Hole, Wyoming.
+Amidst panoramic shots of the Grand Tetons near Jackson Hole, Wyoming, Shane is an extraordinarily beautiful Western about a mysterious drifter.
 It was the first film shot in “flat widescreen” -a style of widescreen filmmaking invented by Paramount Pictures to better display panoramic vistas.
 Its technicolor style is brilliant.
 The story is based on the famous 1949 novel of the same name by Jack Schaefer, which is loosely about the1892 Johnson County War in Wyoming, a famous battle between cattlemen and homesteaders.
 The script was written by A.B.
 Guthrie, Jr -a novelist who won the Pulitzer for The Way West in 1950.
 Shane was the most successful Western film of the 1950s.

 The hero archetype is exemplified by the laconic Shane.
 He is unusual.
 He is dressed in uncommon ranger garb for a western gunman, he drinks soda pop instead of whiskey, he is distinct from a proudly-ignorant John Wayne-esque character, and perhaps what is most striking about Shane is his unspoken attraction with Marian Starett (she also returns the admiration -at the outset of the film she wears dirty pioneer cloths but shortly after Shane arrives she begins wearing a dress).
 We get the sense that Shane would make an ideal father-figure, yet he cannot seem to remain fixed in place long enough.
 Like Sisyphus, Shane is trapped in an endless cycle of might over right -the quintessential problem of the Old West.
 Shane seems to want to settle down but he also knows that a killing is coming and then he will need to leave the valley: “There’s no living with a killing… There’s no going back from it.
 Right or wrong, it’s a brand, a brand that sticks.
 There’s no going back.”